 How resilient is the European energy system to future climate change?

 The project is led by Trinomics in collaboration with Arcadis.
-The project will run from September 2017 and will finish in 2018.
+The project will run until November 2018.